Dan-Duran/website-rsync-backup/README.md

 ## Security Considerations

-- The `send_notification.sh` script contains sensitive email credentials.
-Ensure it has restricted permissions (`chmod 700 send_notification.sh`).
+- The `.env` file contains sensitive information like email credentials and SSH keys.
+Ensure it has restricted permissions (`chmod 600 .env`) and is not included in version control.
-- Consider using environment variables or a separate configuration file for sensitive information.
+- Use key-based SSH authentication wherever possible for better security.

 ## License